 Just reply to that email and keep the same subject line they used, with a “RE:”.
 So your email subject line for following up would look like this: “RE: We are still finalizing the schedule”.

 Why is this an effective subject line for following up?
 They’ll recognize it right away so it will get opened fast.
-They will always remember who you are right away, even if a bit of time has passed.
-It has no chance of being mistaken for spam too.
+It has no chance of being mistaken for spam, etc.

 You don’t always have an existing email to reply to, so sometimes you’ll have to write your own email subject line.
 So let’s look at what you can send.

 Here are 15 great subject lines to choose from when following up:

 The more specific you can get in your follow up email subject lines, the better.
 So try adding details.

 You can mention the exact job title or something specific you discussed in the interview, like a question they asked you, or a topic they shared information about.